 Original pieces of writing, blogs, photographs and artwork are protected from the moment they are created.
 Using somebody else’s work without their permission is an automatic infringement of copyright and you could find yourself at the center of a legal claim.
 The main difference between trademark and copyright law is that a writer or artist does not have to register: the very fact the original work exists is enough and claiming that you didn’t see any copyright notice before using someone else’s copy is not acceptable.
 Find Law’s website — it gives detailed information about copyright law, including how long the copyright is valid.

 Accidents at work

 Business owners are responsible for the safety of their employees while they are at work, as well as that of customers and clients visiting your premises.
 Personal injury claims are one of the fastest-growing areas of business litigation and small businesses lose millions every year as a result.
 In order for an employee to successfully claim against you, they need to prove that you were negligent or that your actions caused their accident, either directly or indirectly.
 This doesn’t mean that you have to remove every single element of risk, rather that you have taken reasonable steps to keep employees or clients safe.
-There is a wealth of information about this here.
 It goes without saying too, that as an employer you should have the proper employers’ liability and public liability insurance in place within your business documents.

 When ending an employee’s contract, it is essential that their dismissal falls into one of the following categories: they were unqualified or incapable of carrying out the work, the dismissal is as a result of gross misconduct by the employee or the continuation of the employment would contravene a law — for example, if the employee drives as part of their job and they have been banned for speeding.
 If the dismissal is deemed to be unfair, you could find yourself at the center of legal action so it is wise to ensure that there is a written record of each stage in the procedure and that all of your business documents are in good order.